Masjid Jamae: History

 Jamae Mosque was established by the Chulias, who were Tamil Muslims from the Coromandel Coast of South India.
 They came to Singapore mostly as traders and money changers and set up three mosques within a short time, with Jamae Mosque being the first.
 The other two are Al-Abrar Mosque and Nagore Durgha, both of which are on Telok Ayer Street.
 A mosque was initially set up on South Bridge Road around 1826 under the leadership of Ansar Saib, and the current Jamae Mosque was then constructed on the site between 1830 and 1835.

 In 1881, after the early benefactors had died, a lease was granted to five trustees of the mosque, and in 1894, the Jamae Mosque and Nagore Durgha were placed under a new panel of court-appointed trustees.
 In 1917, the Mohammedan and Hindu Endowments Board took over the management of the mosque until 1968, when it handed the reins over to Majlis Ugama Islam Singapura (MUIS).

 Despite two proposals to rebuild it, the present structure has remained more or less unchanged since it was completed in 1835.
 Repair work was undertaken in 1996.
 Jamae Mosque is skewed towards Mecca although the mosque's compound is aligned with the street grid.

 Jamae Mosque's value as a historical site was recognised when it was gazetted as a national monument on 19 November 1974.

+A burial ground used to exist in the courtyard of the mosque until it was exhumed in 2000.
+This action was contradictory to the preservation guidelines set in 1991, which recommended the preservation of the cemetery.
+Regardless, the bodies were exhumed and reinterred at other local Muslim cemeteries.